Oxyenyos/web-proj/src/posts/notes/paperfaces-ipad-portrait-project.md

 toc: true
 ---

-PaperFaces was an iPad drawing project by time traveling designer and illustrator Michael Rose --- that's me!
+PaperFaces was an iPad drawing project by time traveling designer and illustrator Alok Prateek --- that's me!
 It began in August 2012, when I started drawing portraits on my iPad using the [Paper by FiftyThree app](http://www.fiftythree.com/paper) and [ended exactly two years later](/articles/paperfaces-retrospective/).

 The lastest batch of [PaperFaces drawings](/paperfaces/) along with in process sketches for each can be found at `/paperfaces`.